jonathonmcclen/SpotifyCuratorList/README.md

 # SpotifyCuratorListAPI

-This is a list of User Curated Spotify playlists that are open to submissions from musicialsn and recording artist.
+This is a list of over 3,000+ user curated Spotify playlists, that accept submissions from musicians and recording artist.

-"/playlist"

-"/playlist/:playlist_id"

-"/genre"

-"/genre/:genre_name"

-"/genre/:genre_name/playlists"
+## End Points

+### Basic end point for a complete list of playlists
+>/playlist

+### Add an :playlist_id to view a singular playlist
+>/playlist/:playlist_id

+### Full List of Genres
+>/genre

+### View singular Genre json object. object inclueds :name and :id
+>/genre/:genre_name

+*The Magic
+### View all playlists that have the specified genre
+>/genre/:genre_name/playlists